conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 Conduktor Platform needs an S3 bucket to store monitoring data For that purpose, Helm chart deploy by default a MinIO dependecy service that act an S3 provider.

-But for production environement, it is recommended to setup an external S3 service and disable MinIO dependency with `minio.enabled=false` value.
+But for production environement, it is *strongly recommended* to setup an external S3 service and disable MinIO dependency with `minio.enabled=false` value.

 See [external S3 configuration](#setup-s3) section for more details.